data-apis/scipy-2023-presentation/paper.rst

    :figclass: wt
    :scale: 46%

+   Benchmarks demonstrating performance implications for array consuming libraries.
+All benchmarks were run on an Intel i9-9900K and NVIDIA RTX 2080.
    Average timings for scikit-learn's `LinearDiscriminantAnalysis` `fit()` and `predict()` on a random classification with 400,000 samples and 300 features, and `scipy.signal.welch()` on 50,000,000 data points.
 Times